AdithyaPrasad7/speer-service/README.md

     ./gradlew test

 ## Or to run the project without any hassel

-Go to /deploy folder and run the docker-compose file
+Go to main folder and run the docker-compose file

       docker compose up --build -d